You’re a ragamuffin, so am I, and so are they

 Good morning everyone,

-Our thought for today: “Further up and further in!”
+Our thought for today: “Don’t give in and don’t give up”

 God bless,